 There's more...

-In step 1, you attempted to find the ServerManager module.
+In step 1, you attempted to find the ServerManager module using the -ListAvailalbe switch.
 This module is not available natively in PowerShell 7, hence the lack of output.
 Even though the compatibility mechanism can find the module, by default, Get-Module does not display the module.

 In step 2, you discover the Get-WindowsFeature command comes from the ServerManager Module, which you then load explicitly in step 3.
 Loading the module using Import-Module generates the warning message you can see in the output.
 Note that in PowerShell 7, the Get-WindowsFeature command is a function, rather than a cmdlet.
 The implicit remoting process creates a proxy function (in the PowerShell 7 session), which then invokes the underlying command in the remote session.
 You can examine the function’s definition to see how the proxy function invokes the remote function.